solana-labs/solana/docs/src/terminology.md

 ## slot

-A numbered non-overlapping slice of logical time, ordered sequentially with roughly equal passage of real wall-clock utilizing [PoH](terminology.md#proof-of-history).
+The period of time for which each [leader](terminology.md#leader) ingests transactions and produces a [block](terminology.md#block) by rotation, abiding by [leader schedule](terminology.md#leader-schedule).

-Abiding by [leader schedule](terminology.md#leader-schedule), the [leader](terminology.md#leader) of newest slot can ingest transactions and produce a [block](terminology.md#block).
+Collectively, slots create a logical clock as non-overlapping slices of the time.
+And they're ordered sequentially and numbered accordingly with roughly equal passage of real wall-clock utilizing [PoH](terminology.md#proof-of-history).

 ## smart contract